 Vancouver wedding vendors who helped make this Bridges Restaurant wedding happen:

 Bridges Restaurant shines as a summer wedding venue because of the massive outdoor deck and the ability to open many of its doors to the outside.
 On the flip side, this Vancouver restaurant venue is one of the best on those days when the weather is not so nice.
-To see what it looks like in bad weather, take a look at Ali and Brendan’s rainy fall wedding.
+To see what a rainy Granville Island wedding looks like take a look at Ali and Brendan’s rainy fall wedding.